DyogenIBENS/Agora/doc/HowTo.md

 principle this should work fine if the genomes are perfectly sequenced and annotated, but they rarely are.
-Also, gene duplications are difficult to resolve accurately in gene phylogenies, and AGORA is sensitive to errors in gene trees.
+Also, gene duplications are difficult to resolve accurately in gene phylogenies, and AGORA is sensitive to errors in orthology assignments.
 A second, more complex version first identifies "constrained" gene familes, on the basis of a user-defined criterion.
-Typically this can be a requirement that there are as many genes on a tree as there are species, thus limiting the chances that duplications have occurred.
+Typically this can be a requirement that there are as many genes in a family as there are species, thus limiting the chances that duplications have occurred.
 AGORA first builds a temporary ancestral genome with these genes (ignoring all other families) as a constrained backbone.
 Then, it use remaining gene families to fill in the space